wp-plugins/wp-media-library-categories/readme.txt

 3. Filter by category when inserting media [(premium version)](http://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)

 == Changelog ==

+= 1.4.11 =
+* Remember ordering when changing categories.

 = 1.4.10 =
 * Stay on active page in the media library when changing categories.